Kurds hold off Islamic State in Kobani; fighters strike in Iraq

 ATTACKS KILL DOZENS IN IRAQ

-In neighboring Iraq, Sunday saw a second straight day of bomb attacks that killed dozens of people.
+In neighbouring Iraq, Sunday saw a second straight day of bomb attacks that killed dozens of people.

 Islamic State claimed responsibility for a suicide bombing on a security headquarters in a Kurdish-controlled town in the north that killed at least 28 people and wounded 90.